 In some cases, no treatment is necessary, and the child will be able to adapt and function well without any intervention.
-In other cases, when the hand difference is more severe and affects the quality of life, treatment might be necessary to improve function and appearance.Book Appointment
+In other cases, when the hand difference is more severe and affects the quality of life, treatment might be necessary to improve function and appearance.Request Appointment

 During the consultation for congenital hand differences, you should expect to assist your child with undergoing a physical examination.
 You should also provide a complete medical history, including previous surgical procedures, past, and present medical conditions, and any current medications or herbal supplements.
 Discuss possible options with Dr. Nilesh Satbhai for treatment of the condition, including whether surgery is required or not.
 If surgery is recommended, Dr. Nilesh will discuss the surgical procedure with you in detail, including all the possible risks and complications of the procedure, the recovery and rehabilitation period, and the probable outcome in terms of function, appearance and support.
 Dr. Nilesh Satbhai may also request for additional diagnostic imaging tests to be done which include:

 Dr. Nilesh Satbhai will design a customized treatment plan based on the severity of the condition and the patient’s functional goals.